WHAT ARE WE LOOKING FOR?

 - Each chair/speaker must have a good command of English.

-- Each accepted session will be granted four free registrations (including speakers and chair/moderator).
+- Each accepted session will be granted up to five free registrations (including speakers and chair/moderator).

 - Upon request, a very limited number of travel grants will be made available for speakers from LMICs* (*following the World Bank classification).
 UICC will not provide any funding or honorarium for proposed speakers.
 Speakers can request in writing for travel grant funding only upon acceptance of the session by the Programme Committee.

-- To benefit from complimentary registration, speakers and chairs need to register online before 1 June 2022.
-Passed this deadline, free registration may not be granted and the applicable registration fee will apply.
+- All sessions are limited to four speakers and one chair who will benefit from free registrations.
+To benefit from those complimentary registrations, speakers/chairs will have to register online before 1 June 2022.
+Passed this deadline, free registrations may not be granted and the applicable registration fees will apply.

 - The session organiser is responsible for confirming all session speakers and should ensure all presentations (if used) have been submitted on time.